Code-stack-design/PostonGithub/README.md

 A Leaderboard is maintained and accessible to all participants
 Refer to YouTube videos, articles, and other online resources to help you complete your tasks

+## What I Learned

+ How to build small Python projects
+ Keyboard shortcuts in Google Docs and VS Code
+ Basics of GitHub, uploading code & README
+ Learned by doing: debugging, writing README files, and more!

+## Highlights

+  Connected with students from **9 different colleges** Grew more confident in my **tech skills**
+  Realized that trying is more important than being perfect

+## Final Thoughts

+"Beginner’s League taught me that tech isn’t just for experts — it’s for the curious."

+It’s not about winning.
+It’s about:
+  **Learning new skills**
+  **Building confidence**
+  **Trying something new**
+  And **having fun doing it!**

+[Here is my github account repo links](